 The discussion of skin types between racial and ethnic groups tends to boil down to a few key factors that are common to all people: the structure of cells, barrier function, reactivity to UV, sensitivity and underlying pigmentation factors.
 Naturally, variations will always occur within racial groups due to genetic diversity.

 When we ask, ‘what are ethnic skin types?’ we’re asking what your skin might be prone to versus another genetic group and what considerations your doctor should make when choosing cosmetic treatments.

 Your skin type can matter greatly when undergoing skin treatments; for example, some lasers don’t play nicely on darker skin tones.

-A laser can work within specific wavelengths, usually corresponding to a colour band depending on what we’re treating.
+Depending on what we’re treating, a laser can work within specific wavelengths, usually corresponding to a colour band.
 For example, if we set the laser to the red frequency, the laser can target blood vessels without affecting nearby non-red skin.
-However, if the laser isn’t precise enough or is inappropriate for the job, it could end up targeting melanin (pigment) in regular healthy skin, thus causing a burn.
+However, if the laser isn’t precise enough or inappropriate for the job, it could target melanin (pigment) in regular, healthy skin, thus causing a burn.

 The treatment itself depends entirely on your cosmetic doctor, who should have experience treating your skin type before you let them anywhere near you.
 At ENRICH Clinic, our doctors look like you and know skin.